apache/shenyu-website/content/en/projects/soul/http-proxy/index.md

           }
        }
     ```
-   * example （2）：`/order/save` will be handled by proxy service, but `/order/findById` won't.
+   * Example2: `/order/save` will be handled by proxy service, but `/order/findById` won't.

     ```java
       @RestController